YigitElma/YigitElma.github.io/_pages/about.md

 Since you are here...
 ------
-I assume you are one of my friends who I forced to check this website, if so thank you :D
+I assume you are one of my friends who I forced to check this website, if so thank you :smile:

-Maybe you found it while stalking me, then no problem
+Maybe you found it while stalking me, then no problem :stuck_out_tongue_winking_eye:

 Or, fortunately, you are one the professors I wish pursuing PHD/Masters with.
 I am honored to be able to get your attention.
-Hope this website can give you a better understanding of me
+Hope this website can give you a better understanding of me :relaxed:

 Anyway, let's get to the point!
 ------